 A blended malt containing whiskies from the Highlands, Lowlands and Islay distilled in 2004 and matured in a combination of bourbon, wine and sherry casks before a finishing period in a first fill bourbon barrel.

 Smell: An array of fruit.
 Raisins, prunes, grapes, raspberry, red apples… Also toffee, barley malt, cinnamon, pepper, oak and a wee touch of smoke.
 Wee bit of sulphury struck matches too.

 Taste: Cherry.
 Strawberry and raisins.
 Biscuit.
 Chilli spice.
 Salt and pepper, Oak and subtle smoke.

-Value for Money: £65 maybe falls on the steep side for a young blended malt but the quality of the experience lives up to the asking price.
+Thoughts: £65 maybe falls on the steep side for a young blended malt but the quality of the experience lives up to the asking price.

-A great big mouthful of juicy flavours.
+It’s a great big mouthful of juicy flavours.
 Not sure if balanced would be the appropriate term but certainly there’s no one note that dominates, instead, new flavours wash over the palate in waves, each element having its moment in the limelight before the next one rolls in.
 Great fun.